-This prospectus relates to up to 919,349 common units representing limited partner interests in Inergy, L.P. that may be offered and sold from time to time by the selling unitholder named in this prospectus.
+This prospectus relates to up to 919,349 common units representing limited partner interests in Inergy, L.P. that may be offered and sold from time to time by us.
+All units sold pursuant to this prospectus have been previously issued, are currently outstanding and are owned by Inergy Holdings, L.P.
+In making offers and sales pursuant to this prospectus, Inergy Holdings is deemed to be acting as on underwriter, and its offers and sales are deemed to be made indirectly on our behalf.

-The selling unitholder may sell none, some or all of the common units offered by this prospectus.
+Inergy Holdings may sell none, some or all of the common units offered by this prospectus.
 Sales may be at fixed prices, which may be changed, at prices related to the prevailing market prices at the time of sale or at negotiated prices.
 Such sales may occur in the open market, in negotiated transactions and by a combination of these methods.
 We will not receive any of the proceeds from the sale of the common units covered by this prospectus.

 Our common units are traded on the Nasdaq Global Select Market, or the Nasdaq, under the symbol "NRGY."
-On May 15, 2009, the last reported sale price of our common units on the Nasdaq was \$24.42 per common unit.
+On July 28, 2009, the last reported sale price of our common units on the Nasdaq was \$29.50 per common unit.